MohamedSelimMah/Invisible_Cloak/README.md

-Here’s the corrected and properly formatted version:

----

 # 🧙‍♂️ Invisible Cloak Using OpenCV 🪄

 This project creates a magical "invisibility cloak" effect using a webcam and OpenCV.
 It detects a specific color (🔵 blue by default) and replaces it with the captured background, making objects of that color disappear in real-time. ✨